 Long-term care is when a licensed health practitioner has certified you as “chronically ill.”
-This can essentially mean two things:
+This can mean two things:

 - you’re unable to do at least two activities of daily living (ADL’s) without the help of a personal caregiver or